MatrixEditor/dementor/docs/source/config/mdns.rst

     *Linked to* :attr:`mdns.MDNSConfig.mdns_max_labels`

-    Maximum number of domain name labels to filter.
-This option takes precedence over :attr:`mDNS.AllowedQueryTypes` and the global/local blacklist and whitelist.
+    Defines the maximum number of domain name labels to be processed.
+    This setting overrides :attr:`mDNS.AllowedQueryTypes` as well as global and local blacklist/whitelist configurations.
-    The default behaviour is to ignore all incoming requests that are searching for services with more than one label (excluding :code:`.local`).
+    By default, all incoming queries that target services with more than one label (excluding :code:`.local`) are ignored.

 .. py:attribute:: AllowedQueryTypes
     :type: list[str | int]